kaievns/save-your-dosh/README.md

 # Save Your Dosh

-This is a little gem for [heroku](http://heroku.com) that automatically scales both the workers and dynos in your heroku based app.
+This is a little gem for [heroku](http://heroku.com) that automatically scales dynos in your heroku based app.

+## Prerequisites

+You obviously have to be on `heroku` and `rails`.
+You also need the New Relic RPM add-on switched on.
+It doesn't matter whether you have a free or a pro account on new relic.

-## Usage
+## Installation

 Hook it up as a rubygem in your `Gemfile`